Many drivers just ignore engine noise, and hope that it’ll just go away on its own.

 If you hear a whining or rattling engine noise from your car when you accelerate it could possibly be that your camshaft belt is badly aligned or slipping.
 Have your camshaft belt checked or look it over yourself if you have the right knowledge.
 It should really be fixed by a good mechanic, otherwise you could have more trouble further down the road.

-Even those with lots of experience in car repairs can be fooled by the meaning of engine sounds.
-To make matters more confusing, sometimes minor or innocent-sounding sounds may signal a severe problem, while a loud, menacing thud might be fixed with a $20 part.
+Even those with lots of experience in car repairs can be fooled by the meaning of engine noise.
+To make matters more confusing, sometimes minor or innocent-sounding noise may signal a severe problem, while a loud, menacing thud might be fixed with a $20 part.

 Please Share DannysEnginePortal News